03axdov/Webcam-Image-Quality-Optimizer/README.md

 - <a href="https://arxiv.org/pdf/1809.00219.pdf">ESRGAN: Enhanced Super-Resolution Generative Adversial Networks</a>
 - <a href="https://github.com/xinntao/ESRGAN">ESRGAN Github Repository (Requires Pytorch insteda of Tensorflow)</a>
 - <a href="https://tfhub.dev/captain-pool/esrgan-tf2/1">Tensorflow Model</a>

+Was originally considering feeding the model a stream of images from the webcam, however as I do not have a GPU and a relatively slow CPU, the model took more than a minute per image.